Complex programmable logic device: Features

 The most noticeable difference between a large CPLD and a small FPGA is the presence of on-chip non-volatile memory in the CPLD, which allows CPLDs to be used for "boot loader" functions, before handing over control to other devices not having their own permanent program storage.
 A good example is where a CPLD is used to load configuration data for an FPGA from non-volatile memory.

 Distinctions

-CPLDs were an evolutionary step from even smaller devices that preceded them, PLAs (first shipped by Signetics), and PALs.
-These in turn were preceded by standard logic products, that offered no programmability and were used to build logic functions by physically wiring several standard logic chips (or hundreds of them) together (usually with wiring on a printed circuit board or boards, but sometimes, especially for prototyping, using wire wrap wiring).
+CPLDs were an evolutionary step from even smaller devices that preceded them: programmable logic arrays (PLA) (first shipped by Signetics) and PALs.
+These in turn were preceded by standard logic products, which offered no programmability and were used to build logic functions by physically wiring several standard logic chips (or hundreds of them) together (usually with wiring on a printed circuit board or boards, but sometimes, especially for prototyping, using wire wrap wiring).

-The main distinction between FPGA and CPLD device architectures is that CPLDs are internally based on a collection of PLDs, accompanied by a programmable interconnection structure while FPGAs use logic blocks.
+The main distinction between FPGA and CPLD device architectures is that CPLDs are internally based on a collection of PLDs accompanied by a programmable interconnection structure, while FPGAs use logic blocks.